StBozov/Core/docs/core/04_core-concepts/03_glue42-client/01_overview/overview.md

     // you don't want your app to use the default settings from it.
     extends: false,

-    // Specify a path to the shared worker script when your
+    // Specify a path to the Shared Worker script when your
-    // Environment files are not in the default location,
+    // Environment files are not at the default location,
     // or if you decide to rename the `worker.js` file to something else.
     worker: "./lib/worker.js",